identitatem/idp-client-api/README.md

 [comment]: # ( Copyright Red Hat )
 # idp-client-api

-This project defines the APIs for the identittem component.
+This project defines the APIs for the identitatem component.

 ## Build